dsaw/MyCodingDocs/Python/PythonDocsTut.md

 				* More compact than generators but less versatile.
 				* More memory friendly than list comprehensions.
 				* Eg: sum(i*i for i in range(10))

+* ### Virtual environment
+	* A virtual environment is a self-contained directory tree with a Python installation and its own packages for a project.
+		* It helps in working on projects with varying Python package requirements.
+One virtual environment package won't affect the rest of the machine.
+		* Different application can use different environments.
+	* # venv tool
+		* to initiliaze a new directory run _python3 -m venv dirname_